samuelmaudo/gelateria/README.md

 ## What you have to do?

-We would like to have a reusable, maintainable and testable code, so we want to refactor this `MakeDrinkCommand` following these principles:
+We would like to have a reusable, maintainable and testable code, so we want to refactor this `MakeGelatoCommand` following these principles:

 * Clean code
 * SOLID principles